3.1 Behaviorist Theories of Learning

 Psychologists use specific terms to identify the stimuli and the responses in classical conditioning.
 The unconditioned stimulus (US) is something (such as food) that triggers a natural occurring response, and the unconditioned response (UR) is the naturally occurring response (such as salivation) that follows the unconditioned stimulus.
 The conditioned stimulus (CS) is a neutral stimulus that, after being repeatedly presented prior to the unconditioned stimulus, evokes a similar response as the unconditioned stimulus.
 In Pavlov’s experiment, the sound of the tone served as the conditioned stimulus that, after learning, produced the conditioned response (CR), which is the acquired response to the formerly neutral stimulus.
 Note that the UR and the CR are the same behavior—in this case salivation—but they are given different names because they are produced by different stimuli (the US and the CS, respectively).

-Image showing conditioning of Pavlov's dog
+illustration of conditioning with Pavlov's dog

 Conditioning is evolutionarily beneficial because it allows organisms to develop expectations that help them prepare for both good and bad events.
 Imagine, for instance, that an animal first smells a new food, eats it, and then gets sick.
 If the animal can learn to associate the smell (CS) with the food (US), then it will quickly learn that the food creates the negative outcome, and not eat it the next time.